lucasammer/handydandy/readme.md

 # Handydandy
 This is an easy to use python toolbox as you may call it
 ## installation
-use
+to installuse
 ```
 pip install handydandy
 ```
-to install
-use
+to update use
 ```
 pip install handydandy --upgrade
 ```
-to update

 ## usage
 you can find everything you need to know on the [wiki](https://github.com/lucasammer/handydandy/wiki)
 ## license